Histology Services Overview

-A molecular biology service is offered to aid in the diagnosis of lymphoproliferative disorders utilising PCR (Polymerase Chain Reaction) for IgH and TCR gene reaarangments translocation plus FISH (Fluorescence In-Situ Hybridisation) based assays including Bcl2 break apart, Bcl6 break apart, Cyclin D1 break apart, Malt1 break apart, Myc break apart and IgH break apart.
+A molecular biology service is offered to aid in the diagnosis of lymphoproliferative disorders using FISH (Fluorescence In-Situ Hybridisation) based assays including Bcl2 break apart, Bcl6 break apart, Cyclin D1 break apart, Malt1 break apart, Myc break apart and IgH break apart.

 Electron microscopy is available as a routine service for renal biopsies.
 These specimens are processed at a referral laboratory.
-However, requests outside this sphere should be discussed with a Consultant a member of staff.
+However, requests outside this sphere should be discussed with a consultant a member of staff.

 A Mohs diagnostic service is currently provided for the dermatology and ophthalmology departments and performed primarily at Solhull Hospital Dermatology Department but also may be performed at the Heartlands Laboratory.

-The department also houses a modern autopsy suit at the Heartlands site and quiet viewing room facilities for families and friends of deceased patients at both Heartlands, Solihull and Good Hope sites.
+The Department also houses a modern autopsy suit at the Heartlands site and quiet viewing room facilities for families and friends of deceased patients at both Heartlands, Solihull and Good Hope sites.
 Please note that covid related restrictions to viewings are currently in place and these are only arranged in exceptional circumstances currently.
 Please call the Mortuary at the appropriate site for advice.

-Outside routine working hours a Consultant Pathologist can be contacted in case of emergency via the HOEFT switchboard.
+Outside routine working hours a Consultant Pathologist can be contacted in case of emergency via the switchboard 0121 424 2000.

 - Created on .